 Follow here to be a part of the story: https://www.instagram.com/nurturedrootswellness

-As a yoga teacher in Texas, I humbly acknowledge the paradox of being a white practitioner in a diverse cultural landscape.
-My initial exposure to yoga came during my teenage years through meditations led by my Buddhist high school coach in a small Texan town.
-Since then, I have been fortunate to learn from a lineage of dedicated yoga practitioners and honor their ancestral and historical contributions.
-Some of my teachers include Shawn Kent, Kielly Wolters, Shanti Kelley, Iva Drtina-Hall, Jenn Wooten, Collette Ouseley-Moynan, and Deb Flashenberg.
+As a yoga teacher here in Texas, I carry a deep awareness of the paradox that comes with being a white practitioner in a diverse cultural landscape.
+My introduction to yoga began in my teenage years, during meditation sessions led by my Buddhist high school coach in a small Texan town.
+Since then, I have had the privilege of learning from a lineage of dedicated practitioners who have taught me not only the physical aspects of yoga but also its cultural and historical significance.
+Among my teachers are Shawn Kent, Kielly Wolters, Shanti Kelley, Iva Drtina-Hall, Jenn Wooten, Colette Ouseley-Moynan, and Deb Flashenberg, each of whom has shaped my understanding of yoga’s rich history.

 Photo taken in Akureyri, Iceland by Heather Wong in June 2018.

-I am a big believer in seeking out support when the answer or the need is not readily available.
-Of course, this hasn’t always been the case with me.
-It takes courage to ask for help, especially when it comes at the price of being vulnerable and giving up control.
+Let’s get honest: I’m a firm believer in seeking support when the answer isn’t clear or the need is heavy—but that wasn’t always true for me.
+It takes courage to ask for help, especially when that help requires vulnerability and letting go of control.